zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-data-types.md

 }
 ```

-Now when you run the above code you will get an exception.
+Now when you run the above code, you will get an exception.

 To resolve types and namespaces **CodingSeb.ExpressionEvaluator** search in assemblies loaded in the `evaluator.Assemblies` list.
-By default the following list of namespaces are available.
+By default, the following list of namespaces is available.

  - System
  - System.Linq